oliviascarfone/Cat-Lawn-App/README.md

 ##User Stories

--As a user, I want to be able to save my game progress, including items and cats in my yard, as well as items in my inventory -As a user, I want to be able to load past game data and progress from there
+-As a user, I want to be able to save my game progress, including both cats and items in my yard -As a user, I want to be able to load past game data and progress from there